shirazksiddiqi/online-shopping-model/README.md

 The summary of the model shows that the most used independent variables are prices.condition and prices.online.offline which are being used a 100% of the time.
 Other variables being used are prices.isavailable, prices.issale,prices.average,prices.shipping as shown in the figure 10.

-The decision tree obtained after executing the above R code snippet is as shown:
+The decision tree obtained after executing the above R code snippet:
 As we see from the decision tree, node 4,8 and 15 are the only nodes which gives us a decision that an individual must be buying the electronic products from the local vendors, instead of going to flagship stores such as Walmart or best buy.

 Node 4 : When the product is not available online and the condition of the product is new or used.
 Node 8 : When the product is present online, and the condition is new.
 However, the product pricing is lower compared to the other products i.e. they are not expensive.
 Node 15 : When the product is present online, condition is new, the price is high, shipping is available, and the product is on sale.

 Our trained model is now tested with the 30 percent test dataset.
-We achieve ~ 74.5 % accuracy as seen in figure
+We achieve ~ 74.5 % accuracy.

 pred<- predict(model,newdata=test)
 # Predict the dependent variable in the test dataset using the model learning